Be your own role-model!

 Catherine Costaggiu is an international arbitration lawyer.
 Her half Italian and half Bulgarian origins guided the choices of her personal and professional life.
 Working in a very competitive “world” as it is the attorney’s field, her research for a female role-model wasn’t easy to fulfil.
 But, after a very intense and remarkable professional path she came to define a new motto that she shares with us during our talk.

 Catherine Costaggiu was “seated happily” at the lobby of the NH Collection Fori Imperiali Hotel chatting with other fellow PWA members, before the first ConneXion Event of the season.
 Catherine stepped in front of me as soon as she saw me arriving, wearing her beautiful big smile and a well accessorised black and white outfit.
-My first intention was to greet her with a kiss, as we used to do before the pandemic times, but I had to hold myself trying to remember to maintain the social safety distance and all the anti-COVID rules that we all have to follow in this “new normal” times.
+My first intention was to greet her with an Italian-way cheek kiss, as we used to do before the pandemic times, but I had to hold myself trying to remember to maintain the social safety distance and all the anti-COVID rules that we all have to follow in this “new normal” times.

 This gorgeous perfectly fitted attorney followed me to a lobby’s quiet corner to start our conversation.
 As soon as we started to talk, I discovered that Catherine is conversational and mature, and sees life with positive eyes.
 Young Catherine grew up between Algeria, Italy, and Bulgaria.
 After losing her father at the age of nine, she moved permanently to Bulgaria where she spent her most significant years, as a teenager.
 Her memories of growing up have upraised in her the feeling of being more Bulgarian than Italian, but still she is a native speaker of both languages (she’s also fluent in English, Spanish and French, and has a basic knowledge of Russian).